7 Device and Documentation Support

 To designate the stages in the product development cycle, TI assigns prefixes to the part numbers of all MSP430 MCU devices and support tools.
 Each MSP430 MCU commercial family member has one of three prefixes: MSP, PMS, or XMS.
 TI recommends two of three possible prefix designators for its support tools: MSP and MSPX.
 These prefixes represent evolutionary stages of product development from engineering prototypes (with XMS for devices and MSPX for tools) through fully qualified production devices and tools (with MSP for devices and MSP for tools).

 Device development evolutionary flow:

-XMS – Experimental device that is not necessarily representative of the electrical specifications for the final device
+XMS – Experimental device that is not necessarily representative of the final device's electrical specifications

-PMS – Final silicon die that conforms to the electrical specifications for the device but has not completed quality and reliability verification
+PMS – Final silicon die that conforms to the device's electrical specifications but has not completed quality and reliability verification

 MSP – Fully qualified production device